Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Azure-Key-Vault.md

     ```bash
     az keyvault create --name <kv-name> --resource-group <rg-name> --location <location>
     ```

 A Key Vault has now been created that can be used to store secrets.

 ## Configuring the vault to work with Tessera

-Azure uses an Active Directory system to grant access to services.
-We will create an 'application' that we will authorise to use the vault.
-We will provide the credentials created as a result of this to authenticate our Tessera instance to use the key vault.
+Azure uses an Active Directory system to grant access to services e will create an 'application' that we will authorise to use the vault e will provide the credentials created as a result of this to authenticate our Tessera instance to use the key vault.

 In order for the vault to be accessible by Tessera, the following steps must be carried out: